** Carbon can be made in numerous allotropic

 proposed that the layers are cross-linked.

-Some allotropes of carbon
+Some allotropes of carbon:

-a) diamond;
+a)

 b) graphite;